-the Court stresses that no role is envisaged in the operative part of the Regulation (Article 6) for the European Council, whose involvement is only contemplated in a recital.
-Given that the preamble of an EU act has no binding legal force, there is no need to discuss whether the role envisaged for the European Council is compatible with the powers conferred on it by Article 15(1) TEU.39 Such a solution confirms the political and non binding nature of the "emergency brake" but at the same time it preserves its effet utile.
+Court stresses that no role is envisaged in the operative part of the Regulation (Article 6) for the European Council, whose involvement is only contemplated in a recital.
+Given that the preamble of an EU act has no binding legal force, there is no further need to discuss whether the role envisaged for the European Council is compatible with the powers conferred on it by Article 15(1) TEU.39 Such a solution confirms the political and non binding nature of the "emergency brake" but at the same time does not conclude for its illegality and thus preserves its effet utile.